 3.2.1.
 LED module operating conditions

-All samples shall be tested under the conditions as specified in paragraph 4.6.4. of this Regulation.
-If not specified differently in this Annex LED modules shall be tested inside the device as submitted by the manufacturer.
+All samples shall be tested under the conditions as specified in Annex 10, paragraph 2.4.
+If not specified differently in Annex 9, LED modules shall be tested inside the device as submitted by the manufacturer.

-3.2.2.
-LED light source operating conditions

-All samples shall be tested under the conditions as specified in paragraph 4.6.3. of this Regulation.

 3.2.3.
 Ambient temperature

 For the measurement of electrical and photometric characteristics, the device shall be operated in a dry and still atmosphere at an ambient temperature of 23 °C ± 5 °C.